rlancer/super-share/README.md

 ##Prerequisites

 +   [Perform Google Apps Domain-Wide Delegation of Authority](https://developers.google.com/drive/web/delegation)
-+   At a minimum you will need to have the *https://www.googleapis.com/auth/drive* scope enabled
++   At a minimum you will need to have the *https://www.googleapis.com/auth/drive* and *https://www.googleapis.com/auth/gmail.compose* scopes enabled
 +   Create a project in the [Google Cloud Console](http://console.developers.google.com)

 ##Get the code